 Contract development and manufacturing organizations have historically used acquisitions to double down on their core competencies.
-Strategic players typically often have utilized asset purchases from big pharma divestment, broken up by siloed segments like formulation development, API production, early commercial and stage manufacturing.
-Many of these best-in-class organizations benefitted from horizontally integrating segments like oral solid dosage, sterile and non-sterile liquid dosage, and infusibles.
+Strategic players typically often have utilized asset purchases from big pharma divestment, broken up by siloed segments like formulation development, API production, and early stage commercial manufacturing. best-in-class Many of these organizations benefitted from horizontally integrating segments like oral solid dosage, sterile and non-sterile liquid dosage, and infusibles.
 As the space has become increasingly commoditized due to technologic, competitive, and global pressures, CDMOs are leveraging capital partners to invest in technological efficiencies and expand C-suite capacity.
 Through these initiatives, middle-market CDMOs can differentiate themselves in the pursuit of valuable drug sponsor partnerships.